nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 ```

 > \[!NOTE]\
-> A list of currently available Layouts is provided within `providers/layoutProvider` on the `getLegacyProviders` map.\
+> A list of currently available Layouts is provided within `components/withLayout` on the `layoutComponents` map.\
 > This is a temporary map and this map might change its location and be defined in a different way in the future.

 ### Translating Pages